sproof/docs/docs/first/integrate-sproof.rst

 Integrate sproof into an existing application
 ============

-This page is written for developers who want to integrate sproof into an existing application for signing and timestamping digital data, e.g., certificates or diplomas.
+This page is targeted at developers who want to integrate sproof into an existing application for signing and timestamping digital data, e.g., certificates or diplomas.

+For testing and production, two separate networks are available, see :doc:`network-sproof`.

 ..
-Hint:: We also provide a separate network for testing. >> :doc:`network-sproof` <<
+Hint:: Using the test network is free and allows for easy testing and integration.

 In order to fully integrate sproof into your software application, four steps are needed: